 Postdoctoral Fellows are administered and defined by the Dean of Graduate Studies at SFU under Policy R50.02, which requires Fellows to have external or internal funding.
 To apply for a Postdoctoral Fellow at SFU, see website here.
 In addition, Postdoctoral Fellows in some area of Asian Studies who are accepted by the Dean of Graduate Studies may receive the use of DLC facilities through application to its Director.
 A Postdoctoral Fellow at the DLC will be required to participate in the activities of the Centre by attending lectures, workshops, and colloquia and presenting a research paper.
 A Centre Fellow requires a faculty mentor within Asian Studies at SFU, who will be responsible for the supervision of the research.
 Applicants for SFU affiliation should apply directly to the Dean of Graduate Studies.
 Applications for affiliation to the DLC should submit a letter of application, a current CV, a research proposal, and a letter of support by a prospective faculty mentor by February 1 or October 1.

-Persons with academic, literary, or artistic qualifications may apply for the non-stipendiary status of Research Associate for the purposes of a specific research project within the area of Asian studies.
+Persons with academic, literary, or artistic qualifications may apply for the non-stipendiary status of Research Fellow for the purposes of a specific research project within the area of Asian studies.
 Academic qualifications include a completed PhD from a reputable institution and an ongoing research agenda.
 Equivalent qualifications in literature, art, or music will be considered.
-Research Associates require a SFU faculty mentor in the relevant area.
+Research Fellows require a SFU faculty mentor in the relevant area.
 To find an SFU faculty member please consult the Directory of Asia-Related Research at SFU here.

 Research Associates are provided with University affiliation and shared office space.
 They are required to contribute to the University research community by attending lectures, workshops, and colloquia, publishing, and reporting on their research projects.
 Positions are for a maximum of one year, renewable on application.
 Applicants should submit a letter of application, a current CV, a research proposal, and a letter of support from a potential SFU faculty mentor to email@example.com by February 1 or October 1.